 Looking North

 I needed to get as far back towards town as I could.
 I had concerns that an approaching storm could dump snow and the already rough roads would become even worse.
 Well after dark, I reached the bottom of the Salmon River where a nice campsite exists.
-But, I still had concerns that I would have to drive up that crazy road in snow if the storm did come.
+But, I still had concerns that I would have to drive up that crazy road to Warren Summit in snow if the storm did come.
 So, I continued up the road and out of the valley in the dark....an hour in first gear going 10 mph or so.
 I ended up going quite a distance back toward McCall before pitching camp at a campground.

 It started to sprinkle as soon as I started putting up the tent...within an hour, it turned to snow.
 By morning, it was winter and I was very glad I had climbed over 2 passes before camping.